 Wheat germ is the reproductive part of the plant that is separated during the milling process.
 It is a good source of dietary fibre and protein.
 Wheat germ offers a concentrated source of Vitamin E, folic acid, phosphorus, thiamine, zinc, magnesium, and essential fatty acids.

 Yams are a good source of complex carbohydrates, antioxidants, vitamins and minerals.
-This low-glycemic food is also rich in dietary fiber and best of all, it tastes great.
+They are also rich in dietary fiber and most importantly, they taste great.

-An alternative source of protein that is gluten-free, yellow peas also supply a unique array of essential and non essential amino acids.
+An alternative source of protein that is made with gluten-free ingredients, yellow peas also supply a unique array of essential and non essential amino acids.